 Are you a young, progressive, Jewish adult looking to explore learning opportunities, deepen your spiritual connection and receive mentorship with a cohort of like-minded and like-hearted people?

-ALEPH: Alliance for Jewish Renewal is pleased to announce the 3rd cohort of Kesher, a program of transformational learning and mentoring for young adults between the ages of 22-40.
+ALEPH: Alliance for Jewish Renewal is pleased to announce the launch of the fourth cohort of Kesher, a program of transformational learning and mentoring for folx ages 22-39.
 The ALEPH Kesher Fellowship provides opportunities for Young Adults to learn about Jewish Renewal philosophy, engage in spiritual practice, develop a mentorship relationship and create community as part of a cohort while empowering and inspiring the next generation of ALEPH participants, teachers, and leaders.
-The Kesher Fellowship application is now live!

 - Opportunities to learn in an intimate virtual setting with ALEPH faculty and teachers during monthly virtual webinars on a wide range of topics including embodied practice, text-based learning, ritual and leadership development.